"Tier One universities are a proven economic powerhouse. The more potent a university is, the more it develops the region around it."

 UNT’s official Carnegie classification is R1 Doctoral University with the highest research activity, which is Carnegie’s top classification for research universities.

 This achievement is commonly considered the most significant step in the evolution of a research university and marks a key milestone in UNT’s commitment toward national prominence.
-Read the announcement about the new designation.
+Read the announcement about the initial designation.

 Tier One universities are regarded as the top universities, known for their academic and research excellence.
 They attract top students and faculty, drive innovation and technology through high-level research and scholarship, and contribute significantly to the region and state through intellectual capital and economic development.
 Read President Smatresk's Dallas Innovates column about how UNT drives progress as a top-tier research university.